-In May 2020, the school's owners, ISP announced the appointment of a Head of Secondary for The Aquila School as it moved towards opening this section in September 2020.
+In May 2021, the school's owners, ISP announced the appointment of a Head of Secondary for The Aquila School.

 As a further sign of clear commitment to the quality of education that will be delivered at The Aquila School, and perhaps as a result of his experience in Abu Dhabi, where the ADEK inspection process takes place in the first year of a school opening (rather than, in Dubai, after a 'bedding in' period of three years), Mr. Howsen arranged for The Aquila School to be visited by inspectors from British Schools Overseas in early 2019.

 This was an exceptionally bold decision based on our experience of new schools, which usually need significant time to settle and to become fully operational.
 But even more impressive than the decision to organise an inspection in the first year, was the inspection outcome - The Aquila School came away from it with an Outstanding rating!

 Further details of the inspection can be found here.